Elzawawy/Pneu-UFO/README.md

 ## Results
 Used accuracy as our metric, achieved a **test total accuracy (overall classes) of 96.8%.**

 We **open-source** this modified dataset version from NEU DET dataset here as well.
-As well as our trained model as well for direct inference use if needed.
+And our trained model as well for direct inference use.

 ## Team Acknolwedgments
 - Omar Mohamed Swidan [Github](https://github.com/oswidan97)